 How do I save a plant with Hosta virus X?
 Once a plant has become infected with HVX, it is infected for the remainder of its life.
 There are no chemical treatments to eliminate the virus.
 Although a grower’s first instinct is to prune diseased leaves from a symptomatic plant, this can lead to spread of the virus if contaminated pruners are then used to trim other plants.
 The only way to eliminate the disease is to destroy infected plants (and any associated plant debris) by burning (where allowed by local ordinance) or landfilling.
 DO NOT compost hostas with HVX.

-- 75 tablespoons Alconox® (a type of lab detergent) plus 2.5 tablespoons sodium lauryl sulfate (SLS) in one gallon of water, or
+- 2.75 tablespoons of Alconox® (a type of lab detergent) plus 2.5 tablespoons of sodium lauryl sulfate (SLS), also known as sodium dodecyl sulfate (SDS), in one gallon of water, or

 - 14 dry ounces of trisodium phosphate in one gallon of water.